 And you can use this to create a simple path through every infographic.

 For example, take a look at both versions of this infographic:

 The version on the left looks like an oversized document, which is not the goal of an infographic.
 Without the icons there is no order in the text blocks at all.

 Or even a way to quickly see they are in fact different points without reading each.
 Plus there is a ton of wasted space with just the text boxes.

 To put it simply, without icons, there is nothing to pull readers’ eyes down the page.
-And they will stop reading it very quickly if that is the case.
+They will stop reading it very quickly if that’s the case.